frederic-perez/AmE-dictionary/data/dictionary.md

 __yap<sup>2</sup>__ _n_ Mouth.
 __yardage__
 __yardstick__ _n_ :four: __1__ A ruler or tape that is three feet long. __2__ A measure or standard used for comparison. _On what kind of yardstick is he basing his judgment?_ _Colleges need some standard yardstick._
+__yarmulke__ _n_ (yarmelke) A skullcap worn by Jewish men and boys, especially those adhering to Orthodox or Conservative Judaism.
+Also called kippah.
 __yarn du jour__
 __yarn__ _n_ :six::hammer: _Political yarns._ _Nylon yarn._
 __yaw__ _v_ :two::hammer: (yawing)